 In a country where a large part of the population (more than 75%) listens to music, China’s music market is still very underdeveloped compared to major producing countries like the United States (1st) or Japan (2nd).
-Developing and commercializing music in China remains a huge challenge for those willing to enter the market, the reasons why are :
+Like many industries that are not mature yet in the country, music represents an incredible opportunity for those of you that are willing to play the game (by the rules!).
+However, Musicians and Labels that want to market music in China should keep in mind that they are a few non-negligible challenges they will have to face:

 - Government regulations